2046/onekey/README.md

-# OneKey - One key install apps & system settings
+# OneKey - one key install apps & system settings

 Install the applications and system settings needed for a new system with one click, get the system into working condition quickly.